hhashifa-port/Predictive-Maintenance-Dashboard/README.md

 ## Exploratory Data Analysis
 Key findings from the sensor data (feature analysis):
-- Thermal Relationships: Air Temperature and Process Temperature are highly correlated.
+- Thermal Relationships: <br>
+Air Temperature and Process Temperature are highly correlated. <br>
 The difference between them (Delta T) is a primary indicator of Heat Dissipation Failure (HDF).
-- Operational Strain: Failures are often preceded by spikes in Torque or high Tool Wear duration.
+- Operational Strain: <br>
+Failures are often preceded by spikes in Torque or high Tool Wear duration.
-- Class Imbalance: Visual analysis confirmed that "No Failure" is the majority class, necessitating specialized sampling techniques like SMOTE.

 ## Feature Engineering
 To capture the underlying physics of the machine, the following features were engineered: